Guide to 2025 Summer Theater in New Hampshire

 The Palace Theatre

 The Palace Professional Theatre for Children Series takes the stage this summer at one of New Hampshire’s most well known and historic theaters.
-The beautiful 840-seated theatre is the only one of it’s kind in the area.
-The children’s series will have you and your children leave the theatre singing.
+The beautiful 840-seated theater is the only one of it’s kind in the area.
+The children’s series will have you and your children leave the theater singing.

 80 Hanover St., Manchester